yarenty/rootbeer1/README.md

 The original publication for Rootbeer was in HPCC-2012.<br />
   "Rootbeer: Seamlessly using GPUs from Java"<br />
   Philip C. Pratt-Szeliga, James W. Fawcett, Roy D. Welch.<br />
-  To appear in HPCC-2012.
+  HPCC-2012.

-This work is supported by the National Science Foundation.
+This work is supported by the National Science Foundation grant number MCB-0746066 to R.D.W. and God is most high.

 ## Building